Jack Butler (artist): Modelling human development

-Inter/Trans-disciplinary practice
+Inter/trans-disciplinary practice

-During the 1980s Butler's artistic practice started to become trans-disciplinary.
-During this period, his artworks began to integrate and explore materials from his scientific research work.
-One of the first appearances of medical-science-informed content in Butler's art is found in his 1983 work The Art/Science Tables which critic Robert Enright described as:
+One of the first appearances of medical-science-informed content in Butler's art is found in his 1983 work The Art/Science Tables about which critic Robert Enright wrote.

-By the early 1990s, much of Butler's art production circled around his research into the science, art and politics of genital development.
-Butler was creating large-scale prints of his genital embryogenesis works; producing, creating costumes for, and performing in a performance-work conceived of and written by Doug Melnyk called Gorilla which Butler describes as "a metaphor for 'the other,' the feminine, the spaces 'between' in the social contract".; creating large woodcut prints (Male Embryogenesis, 1990) that Butler wrote "construct a meta narrative for the crisis of my sex."; and lecture-performances in which Butler presented a theory of genital morphogenesis by drawing on his own torso and on the skin of his collaborator Dennis Wilkie.
+By the early 1990s, Butler was in a performance-work conceived of and written by Doug Melnyk called Gorilla which Butler describes as "a metaphor for 'the other,' the feminine, the spaces 'between' in the social contract".
+He created large woodcut prints (Male Embryogenesis, 1990) that Butler wrote "construct a meta narrative for the crisis of my sex."; and lecture-performances in which Butler presented a theory of genital morphogenesis by drawing on his own torso and on the skin of his collaborator Dennis Wilkie.

-In 1990, Butler took part in the Neomythic residency at the Banff Center for the Arts and then worked at the Banff Center for the Arts for three years (1990-1993).

-In 1997, Butler received his second master's degree in Philosophy (philosophy of science) from the University of Western Ontario.

 Art and Cold Cash

 Between 2004 and 2007, Butler worked on the project Art and Cold Cash.
-The collective of artists who worked on the project included southern-Canadian visual artists Sheila Butler and Patrick Mahon, as well as northern-Canadian writer Ruby Arngna'naaq and artist William Noah.
-Art and Cold Cash connected contemporary art to discourses surrounding money in a series of artistic activities and experiments located in northern and southern Canada.
-Art and Cold Cash aimed to explore contemporary Inuit art within a context of a politics of interpretation by southern Canadian cultural workers.
-Art and Cold Cash was showcased in art galleries across Canada, artic settlements, the University of Edinburgh, and the Toronto Pearson International Airport.
+The collective of artists who worked on the project included southern-Canadian visual artists Sheila Butler and Patrick Mahon, as well as northern-Canadian writer Ruby Arngna'naaq and artist William Noah.Art and Cold Cash was showcased in art galleries across Canada, arctic settlements, the University of Edinburgh, and the Toronto Pearson International Airport.